Before connecting to our WebSocket API, ensure you have the following:

 import asyncio

-# If you've subscribed via RapidAPI
+# Below API Key management only applies if you've subscribed via RapidAPI

 url = "https://insightsentry.p.rapidapi.com/v2/websocket-key"